fathelbab/cal-testing/README.md

 ## Coupon & Promo Code Logic

 - The `coupon` object supports advanced logic: minimum basket, delivery type, app type, start/end date, excludes offers, disables loyalty, and more.
-- If a valid coupon is present, it overrides `promoCodeDiscount`.
+- If a valid coupon is present, it overrides any manual promo discount.
 - If `coupon.data.allow_loyalty` is false, loyalty discount is ignored.
 - The promo code value is calculated using the `calculatePromocodeValue` function, which takes into account all coupon rules and the current order context.